-This assignment and authorization supersedes all previous assignments and authorizations heretofore given to you by me in relation to my Independent Association of Publishers' Employees, Inc., dues.
+This assignment and authorization supersedes all previous assignments and authorizations heretofore given to you by me in relation to my Independent Association of Publishers' Employees dues, assessments or fees.

-, 20 Dated s/
+Dated , 20 s/

-3. All refunds of dues or assessments which may be required to be made to any Employee shall be made by the Union and the Union shall settle all questions and disputes between the Company and its Employees with reference to voluntary dues or assessments, deductions or refunds without recourse to the Company.
+3. All refunds of dues, assessments or fees which may be required to be made to any Employee shall be made by the Union and the Union shall settle all questions and disputes between the Company and its Employees with reference to voluntary dues, assessments or fees, deductions or refunds without recourse to the Company as long as the Company has remitted all related payments to the Union for the Employee and time period involved.